Microdialysis FC-90 Fraction Collector

-Designed for 96 well plates, so you can transfer whole samples at once (Vials can be set-up as well).
-The Double Needles prevent wear and contamination.
+Designed for 96 well plates, so you can transfer all of your samples at once (Vials can be set-up as well).
+Double Needles prevent wear and contamination.
 The outer stainless steel needle pierces seals and septa, protecting the inner PEEK needle from wear.
 The inert PEEK needle delivers sample to the bottom of wells without exposing sample fluids to metal components.

 Rotating Cage Stage RCS-91 and RCS-92

 - Prevent twisting and tangling of Liquid lines/electrical wires/optical fibers

 - Adjustable balance arm length and height for small and large cages

 Prevent twisting of tubing and cables by research animals no matter how often the animals turn around.
 A sensor